 Motorcycles may not be parked where their presence hampers the movement of other vehicles or the ability of motor vehicle drivers entering or exiting their vehicles.
 Designated motorcycle parking areas have been made available in the Upper CPM parking lot and on Richard's Road at Kapiolani Road.
 See our campus map (PDF) for parking designations.

 Faculty/staff permits are valid in faculty and staff lots or any commuter lot/stall.
-Parking in other areas is not authorized, with violations subject to citation and fine.
+Parking in other areas is not authorized, with violations subject to citation and fines.

 Extended Guest Hang Tags may be retrieved at the Public Safety Administrative Office (CPM 113) by request of Mills ID-holding community members ONLY.

 By approval of the director of public safety, or authorized designee, pink hang tags may be issued as temporary daily parking access for Mills ID holders (current year only).
-Gold, or yellow, hang tags may be issued to student guests for overnight access to Richards Lot not to exceed four (4) days.
+Gold, or yellow, hang tags may be issued to student guests for overnight access to Richard's Gate lot not to exceed four (4) days.

 Temporary Pool Parking Permits may be purchased by non-Mills-ID-holders ONLY.
 Permits may be collected at the Trefethen Aquatic Center with purchase of qualifying swim packages.
-Pool users must complete payment and parking permit form and present valid state registration to retrieve.
+Pool users must complete payment and parking permit form and present valid ID.

 Overnight stay prohibited.
 Daily access until 10:00 pm through program period (fall, spring, or summer).
-Commuter and Richards Lot access.
 See Pool Fees webpage for price and purchase instructions.